RezzFayyazi/LEA/README.md

 Ideal retrieval: In this scenario, the LLM retrieves only the most relevant and verified information from the NVD website.
 This scenario serves as a benchmark to evaluate the LEA distribution under optimal retrieval conditions.

-Generic retrieval: Here, we assume that the LLM does not have knowledge of the specific CVE and instead returns generalized information about CVEs, as illustrated below \cite{redhat}:
+Generic retrieval: Here, assume that the LLM does not have knowledge of the specific CVE and instead returns generalized information about CVEs, as illustrated below \cite{redhat}:

-Failed retrieval: In this scenario, the LLM retrieves incorrect or misleading information, such as details from a non-existent CVE.
+Incorrect retrieval: In this scenario, the LLM retrieves incorrect or misleading information, such as details from a non-existent CVE.
 For example, querying the model about CVE-2027-30066 (which does not exist) typically results in retrieval of CVEs sharing the same numeric suffix from other years.

 ## Setup